KLelkov/udacity-where-am-i/README.md

 Sometimes gazebo just crashes - simply relaunch it.
 #### Robot isn't moving
 The robot's motors are controlled through PID controller.
 So allow the robot some time to get moving after it detects the white ball.
 This wind-up time can also be increased based on your GPU power, so wait up to one minute - the robot wont disappoint you :)
+If the issue persist - restart the Gazebo
 #### Robot is moving on its own
 This is some kind of gazebo error.
-You should close the program, kill all gazebo instances and relaucnh the program.
+You should close the program, kill all Gazebo instances and relaucnh the program.